Skip to main content

 What is the most accurate choice for determining parcel size?

-When you have discrepancies in various documents relating to parcel size, it is best to rely on the following documents:
+When you have discrepancies in various documents relating to parcel size, it is best to rely on any of the following documents:

 • Deed